rvenables/open-product-recovery/standards/transfer_api.md

 An offering organization should make a best effort to only include offers that can be accepted by the current recipient organization.

-An offering organization may choose to show any subset of its offers to any receipient organization.
+An offering organization may choose to show any subset of its offers to any recipient organization.

 #### 6.3.2.7. `listProducts` HTTP Response Directives